Lycée-Collège Averroès: Controversies

 In February 2015, Soufiane Zitouni resigned from his teaching position at the school saying that the school fostered extremism and was indoctrinating political Islam while still receiving government funding.
 Zitouni alleged that the school turned a blind eye when two of its students openly supported the Kouachi brothers, who carried out the Charlie Hebdo attack in January 2015.
 The school filed a defamation complaint against Zitouni.

 There have been many questions about whether the school takes the UOIF's more fundamentalist view of the West's alleged debauchery and condemns things such as pre-marital sex or homosexuality, and how this may create a hostile environment towards Western activities.

 Accusations have been made both by Zitouni and others that the school outwardly presents a moderate image that complies with the French requirements to receive funding while internally promoting radical views.

+In December 2024, local officials from the Minister of the Interior confirming the schools suspension of funding cited "serious breaches of the fundamental principles of the Republic" alongside accusations of opaque financial management as justification to suspend subsidies.
+In particular, government officials criticised the inclusion of an annotated translation of Al-Nawawi's Forty Hadith on a teachers' reading list for a non-obligatory ethnics edition.
+Headmaster of the school Éric Dufour insisted that the book was never physically on school grounds nor used by teachers.
+In April 2025, the Administrative Court of Lille annulled the termination of the association agreement with the state.
+The Minister of National Education indicated that she would appeal the decision.